saraparveen26/Sales-Volume-Forecasting/README.md

 * For this project, we focused on improving the inventory planning process of an anonymous company.
 * This anonymous company acts as a product distributor by purchasing office products from manufacturers, holding them and then reselling them to its business customers.
-* By analyzing their office products' purchase, sales and product details data, we created a data model that makes predictions about the sales quantity for each product in the future.
+* By analyzing their office products' purchase, sales and product details data, we created a data model that makes predictions about the sales quantities for different product categories to be ordered in the future.
-* Knowing how much will be sold of each product in the future can help determine how much of each product should be kept in stock at any given time.
+* Knowing how much will be sold of each product category in the future can help determine how much of each product category should be kept in stock at any given time.
 * Having a tool that assists in determining the ideal amount of inventory to have in stock at any given time is crucial to:<br />

   - meet customer demand and ensure customer satisfaction<br />